 Metal processing, i.e., creating steel products

-It is also necessary for the design of small-sized elements, such as those used in the decoration or furniture industry.
+It is also necessary for the design of small-sized elements, such as those used in the decoration or furniture industries.
 However, not everyone knows what metal processing is, what its types are, and how to create steel products.
 Therefore, we will take up these issues in today’s article.

 What is metal processing?